 Roast the Vegetables

 - In a large cast iron skillet, heat the remaining extra-virgin olive oil and butter until it starts to melt.
-Place the vegetable mixture in the skillet and cook over medium heat, with cut sides down.
-Cook until the Brussels sprouts and gnocchi begin to brown, 2-3 minutes.Try not to overcrowd the skillet.
-If necessary, work in batches until all of the vegetables have a nice start for browning.
+Place the vegetable mixture in the skillet and cook over medium heat, with cut sides down for the brussels sprouts.
+Cook until they begin to brown, 2-3 minutes.(Try not to overcrowd the skillet.
+If necessary, work in batches until all of the vegetables have a nice start for browning.)

-- Place the skillet in the preheated oven and continue to cook for 12-15 minutes, tossing a few times so sprouts brown on all sides.
+- Place the skillet in the preheated oven and bake for 12-15 minutes, gently tossing a few times so sprouts and gnocchi brown on all sides.

 - Remove skillet from oven and sprinkle freshly squeezed lemon juice over the vegetables.